THE SCIENCE STORY OF KAURI DIEBACK

 We’re increasing our understanding of the pathogen that causes Kauri dieback disease.
 The priority has been to understand more about the pathogen, its biology and its impacts.

 To help stop the spread of kauri dieback disease we need to first know how it spreads, then locate where it maybe and find ways to confirm its presence.
 We’ve worked out the best way to find the disease and detect it in the soil using modern laboratory techniques.
-In addition, we’re currently exploring other ways to improve how we find the disease and detect the pathogen.
+In addition, we have a better understanding on the type of pathways or vectors (carriers) of kauri dieback disease, allowing us to better target certain activities.
+We are also currently exploring other ways to improve how we find the disease and detect the pathogen.

 4. CONTROLLING THE DISEASE